jax-b/ansible-setup-multicontroler-k8s/readme.md

   - Skip Install of the MetalLB Network LB via `--skip-tags metallb`
   - Skip Install of the Traefik Ingest Controller via `--skip-tags traefik_ingest`
   - Skip All Pod deployments via `--skip-tags pod_deploy`

+If you run this playbook with all features enabled you will have a fully functional K8s cluster without persistent storage.
+I leave it up to use to choose your storage controller as its highly dependent as to what you available.
+My lab is hyper-converged using proxmox and the CEPH storage system, so im using the ceph-cni helm chart as my persistent storage.